 OREGON BOUNTY GRAND TASTING.
 SATURDAY, SEPTEMBER 19TH, 2015

-from the moment i walk into the gates i experienced a culinary overload; wine to the left, food to the right, photo booths, and swag everywhere. i was happy as can be at my second feast event of the weekend. i quickly made my way around bountiful and beautiful oregon without leaving pioneer square. to start things off correctly i quickly grabbed my first tasting of wine, placed it into my new snazzy wine glass necklace, and of course i snagged a wine/food holding tray combo. just like a real road trip i stopped along the way and captured photos to freeze all of these amazing memories in my heart (or rather my sd card ).
+From the moment I walk into the gates I experienced a culinary overload; wine to the left, food to the right, photo booths, and swag everywhere, my head could not stop spinning.
+I was happy as can be at my second Feast event of the weekend.
+Shortly after I figured out the layout I quickly made my way around bountiful and beautiful Oregon without leaving pioneer square.
+To start my morning off correctly I quickly grabbed my first tasting of wine, placed it into my new snazzy wine glass necklace, and of course I snagged a wine and food combo holding tray.
+Just like a real road trip I had snacks, a road soda and some stops to make.

-for this being my first year attending feast, i don't have much else to compare it to, except that it beat each and every one of my expectations. if anything, i learned a few things and have even taken a few notes by watching others.
+Since this was my first year attending Feast I didn't have much else to compare it to, except that it beat each and every one of my expectations.
+If anything, during those short hours a Feast I learned a few things and even took a few notes while watching others.

 TIPS FOR NEXT YEAR:

-- CAMERA: set your camera settings and lock them in. find a good distance and work with that. i had a hard time trying to balance between taking photos and grabbing samples. i purposely had to miss snapping photos for fear of the lines and my mind claustrophobia. if you plan out a good focal distance for photos, make it your standard and if you can't get a good photo because you're too far away, tough. this is why prime lens are great -you only have one window for getting those photos.
+- CAMERA: set your camera settings and lock them in.
+Find a good distance and work with that.
+I had a hard time trying to balance between taking photos and grabbing samples.
+If you can plan out a good focal distance for photos, make it your standard and if you can't get a good photo because you're too far away, tough.
+This is why prime lens are great -you only have one window for getting those photos.